Flat Rate Shipping $10.99

 Pour enough mole sauce in a 9x13 inch pan to coat the bottom.

-Put 2 large spoonfuls of the filling in the center of a tortilla.
+Put 2 large spoonful of the filling in the center of a tortilla.
 Sprinkle with cheese and wrap the sides of the tortilla around the filling.
 Gently lift the filled tortilla into the pan so that the seam is on the bottom of the pan.

 Continue the same process with the remaining 9 tortillas, arranging them snuggly into the pan in one long row and then filling up the sides so that there is no room left in the pan.